 TheGenealogist.co.uk has released over 25,000 new records of Non Commissioned Officer’s and Other Ranks who were awarded the Distinguished Conduct Medal in The First World War and The Second Boer War.
 Uniquely these new records show details of the Recipients Medal Card with full details combined with a link to The London Gazette which can sometimes contain full details of the heroic deed that won them the medal.

-Lance Corporal Joseph Thomas of Aberystwyth was a professional soldier in the 2nd Battalion, Royal Scots.
-A soldier who fought with great personal courage, he was awarded the Distinguished Conduct Medal at Hooge in Belgium in September 1915.
-According to local newspapers at the time, his award ‘prompted great celebrations in the town of Aberystwyth’.
+Lance Corporal Joseph Thomas fought with great personal courage, he was awarded the Distinguished Conduct Medal at Hooge in Belgium in September 1915.…Read More…

 TheGenealogist has a wide and varied collection of military records available to access.
 Find out more on how you can discover your ancestors from a range of subscriptions available.